Online Trading Starts Here

 3.99%

-Trading in cryptocurrencies is not free and you'll have to pay a fee for every trade you make.
+Trading cryptocurrencies is not free and you'll have to pay a fee for every trade you make.
 Depending on the specific trade and the circumstances, you'll either have to pay a maker or a taker fee.
 Generally, Binance is cheaper in respect of both maker and taker fees.
 Also, it's a lot cheaper than Coinbase when you buy cryptocurrencies with your debit or credit card.

 Non-Trading Fees